eventespresso/espresso-certificates/README.md

 espresso-certificates
 =====================

+> Note this add-on is only compatible with EE3 and is not compatible with EE4+

 Installs just like any other WordPress plugin.

 Add the email shortcode [certificate_link] to your custom emails in the Event Espresso > General Settings  page OR when using Email Confirmation area when creating a new event or editing an existing event.